sass/sass-site/source/blog/042-wide-gamut-colors-in-sass.md

 Often, that's all we need.
 When Cascade Layers and Container Queries rolled out in browsers, there was nothing more for Sass to do.
 But the new CSS color formats are a bit different.
 Since colors are a first-class data type in Sass, we don't always want to pass them along *as-is*.
 We often want to manipulate and manage colors before they go to the browser.

+Already know all about color spaces?
+[Skip ahead to the new Sass features](#css-color-functions-in-sass)!

 ## The color format trade-off

 CSS has historically been limited to `sRGB` color formats, which share two main features: